MrDarkHooD/identity-randomizer/README.md

 This script is still unfinished.
 It worked on my webserver when it was uploaded here.

-It prints first random first name from file names.txt and if last letter is s it adds in end "'es".
+It prints first random first name from file names.txt and if last letter is s it adds in end "'".
 If last letter is not s, it prints "'s".
 Example:
 Larry's
-James'es
+James'

 Then it randomizes machine.
 Example: Larry's MacBook Pro